philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

 #### 1. Create the policy for the new Application in Jamf

-The first component needed is the policy to install the App you're looking to deploy (I did say it was straighforward!)
+The first component needed is the policy to install the App you're looking to deploy (I did say it was straightforward!)

 The image below shows the Visual Studio Code policy enabled for deployment via Self Service.
 I want to deploy it to everyone, so I've scoped it accordingly.<br>
 I'm also using the custom trigger to ensure the app is deployed immediately on any new device enrolments using Jamf Setup Manager.